Royce da 5'9"

-Ryan Daniel Montgomery, known professionally as Royce da 5'9" (or simply Royce 5'9"), is an American rapper, songwriter, and record producer.
-Montgomery is currently one half of the rap duo Bad Meets Evil with fellow Detroit rapper Eminem, and is one half of the hip hop duo PRhyme with producer DJ Premier.
-He was also one quarter of the Shady Records hip hop group Slaughterhouse with Joe Budden, Joell Ortiz and Kxng Crooked.
-Alongside his recording career, Montgomery served as a ghostwriter for Puff Daddy and Dr. Dre.
-Online magazine About.com ranked the rapper as one of the "Top 50 MCs of Our Time (1987–2007)".
+Ryan Daniel Montgomery (born July 5, 1977), known professionally as Royce da 5'9" (or simply Royce 5'9"), is an American rapper.
+Best known for his association with fellow Detroit rapper Eminem, the two met in 1997 and formed the hip hop duo Bad Meets Evil the following year.
+Their 2011 single, "Lighters" (featuring Bruno Mars), peaked at number four on the Billboard Hot 100 and preceded the release of their debut extended play (EP), Hell: The Sequel (2011).
+The song and EP—which debuted atop the Billboard 200—have both yielded Montgomery's furthest commercial success.

+Montgomery first embarked on a solo career with his debut studio album, Rock City in 2002; originally slated for release the year prior, disputes with Columbia Records led it to an independent release.
+He self-released eight follow-up studio albums each to critical acclaim; his latest, The Allegory (2020), earned Montgomery his first Grammy Award nomination for Best Rap Album in 2021.
+He also formed the hip hop supergroup Slaughterhouse with Joe Budden, Joell Ortiz and Kxng Crooked in 2008.
+Active for a decade, the group released two studio albums—Slaughterhouse (2009) and Welcome to: Our House (2012)—to commercial success.
+In 2014, he formed the hip hop duo PRhyme in 2014, with producer DJ Premier; they have released two albums.

 Early life

 In an interview with DJ Vlad, Royce stated that his first stage name was "R-Dog", which was short-lived.
 He moved to Oak Park, Michigan when he was ten years old, later acquiring the nickname "Royce" in high school after wearing a chain with an R pendant resembling the Rolls-Royce symbol.
 Royce's name comes from his height, 5 ft 9 in, but the numbers five and nine have been in his life numerous times as he "found his calling" as a rapper in 1995 and in his song "Tabernacle" he discusses his grandmother dying on the fifth floor of a hospital and his first son being born on the ninth.